Big Cartel Review

 - Products: Big Cartel allows you to list up to five images per product on its paid plans.
 You can also list multiple product options at multiple price points.
 If you want to list digital merchandise, you can use the integration with Pulley to do so.

-- Inventory Management: Track your inventory, so you never sell any stock you don’t have on hand (available with paid plans).
+- Inventory Management: Paid plans include the ability to track your inventory, so you never sell any stock you don’t have on hand.
 You can also list items as “coming soon” or “sold out.”

-- Marketing: Create discount codes to attract more customers (available with paid plans).
+- Marketing: Create discount and promo codes to attract more customers.
 Use a Facebook integration to set up shop on your social media platform.

 - SEO Tools: Utilize SEO features, such as plain-text URLs and automatic sitemap generation, to draw in traffic.